DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 DIY arrowroot dry shampoo avoids:

-aerosol propellants
+Aerosol propellants

-denatured alcohol
+Denatured alcohol

-added fragrance (unless you add essential oils)
+Added fragrance (unless you add essential oils)

-But DIY can still cause issues if:
+However, DIY can still cause issues if:

-you apply too much (buildup, dull roots)
+You apply too much (leading to buildup and dull roots)

-All are shake + apply simple.
+All of these methods are shake + apply simple.

-Option 1: Basic (best for most hair types)
+Option 1: Basic (Best for Most Hair Types)

 Ingredients